pulkitvyas08/ROSlab/README.md

 ## Usage

 1. Open the Notebook in Colab using the badge above
+2. Make a copy of the notebook for your own use by `Files` --> `Save a copy ...
+(Either in Drive or GitHub)`
-2. Run all the cells for installing ROS onto the notebook session
+3. Run all the cells for installing ROS onto the notebook session
-3. Execute ROS commands as:
+4. Execute ROS commands as:

     ```colab
         !~/roslab ...